bio

 cropped-oonagh03.jpg

-Oonagh has been creating music and sound works for radio, theatre, film, dance, live performance, public art, installation and with the community for over 25 years.
-In 1996 she received a Postgraduate Diploma In Composition from Sydney University, studying with Peter Sculthorpe, Ann Boyd and Ross Edwards and in 1991 a BA in Literature, Law and Australian Aboriginal History from Macquarie University.
-In 2002 through ‘Women In Film and Television’ she was under the mentorship of composer and musician David Bridie.
+In 1996 Oonagh received a Graduate Diploma In Musical Composition from Sydney University, studying with Peter Sculthorpe, Ann Boyd and Ross Edwards.
+From 1995 – 1998 Oonagh studied North Indian classical music with Ashok Roy, Sarod Master and Artistic Director of the Australian Institute for Eastern Music.
+In 1991, Oonagh received a BA in Theatre, Law and Australian Aboriginal History from Macquarie University.
+In 2002 through ‘Women In Film and Television’, Oonagh was under the mentorship of composer and musician David Bridie.

-Oonagh studied cello with Phillipa Jackson learninhg to play Hindustani music on the cello, studying with Sarod Master Ashok Roy.
+Oonagh studied cello in the western classical tradition with Phillipa Jackson also learning to play Hindustani music on the cello, with Sarod Master Ashok Roy.
 Oonagh worked at the Sydney Opera House as a sound engineer from 2000 – 2006.
-Oonagh works with children, teaching and conducting music ensembles at several schools in Western Sydney
+Oonagh also works with children, teaching and conducting music ensembles at several schools in Western Sydney

 Credits include: